Asbestos Removal & Environmental Management (PTY) LTD

 25 + Years of Asbestos Removal & Environmental Management Projects Experience

-AREM has substantial experience in asbestos removal, ranging from small residential jobs to large-scale public and industrial projects.
+AREM has extensive experience in asbestos removal, handling projects ranging from small residential jobs to large-scale public and industrial works.

-The owners have more than 25 years of combined experience and completed projects successfully in private residential, commercial, schools, and government facilities throughout South Africa and in the Congo.
+The owners bring over 25 years of combined experience, having successfully completed projects in private residences, commercial buildings, schools, and government facilities across South Africa and the Congo.

 Certifications & Qualifications